Key Takeaways -

 What Are Web Accessibility Laws?

-Web accessibility refers to designing, coding and developing websites and technologies for people with all disabilities to enjoy the same access as everyone else.
+Web accessibility refers to designing, coding and developing accessible websites and technologies for people with all disabilities to enjoy the same access as everyone else.
 However, many websites still have accessibility barriers, alienating at least 20% of the population.

-Web accessibility laws are rules and guidelines that require businesses and government agencies to make their websites and other online information accessible to people with disabilities.
+Website accessibility laws are rules and guidelines that require businesses and government agencies to make their websites and other online information accessible to people with disabilities.
 In the U.S., it is governed by various state and federal laws, including The Americans with Disabilities Act (ADA), Section 508 of The Rehabilitation Act of 1973, and the WCAG.

 Who Do Web Accessibility Laws Benefit?